the-paid-actor/dcs-dtc/README.md

 https://github.com/the-paid-actor/dcs-dtc

-This is a Windows application that mimics the functions of a DTC (Data Cartridge) for the F-16, F/A-18, F-15E and Apache.
+This is a Windows application that mimics the functions of a DTC (Data Cartridge) for the F-16, F/A-18, F-15E, Apache, A10C II, C130J.

 - **Create and recall presets** for each mission / server you fly, or however you want to organize your settings.
 These are saved in the DCS-DTC folder under Documents.
 - **Upload** the settings from a preset to the aircraft.